flairNLP/fundus/docs/how_to_contribute.md

 ###### Sitemaps

-Sitemaps are a collection of `<url>` tags, indicating links to articles with properties attached and following a normed schema.
+Sitemaps are a collection of `<url>` tags, indicating links to articles with properties attached, and following a normed schema.
 A typical sitemap looks like this:
 ```
 <urlset ... >